hungcq/knowledge-repo/IT/aws/solution-architect-associate/ec2.md

       - Reserved
     - Most expensive
   - Dedicated instance: no other customers share the hardware
-  - Capacity reservation: reserve on-demand capacity in a specific AZ for any duration
+  - Capacity reservation: reserve on-demand instances capacity in a specific AZ for any duration
   - -> Suitable for short-term uninterrupted workload on specific AZ
+- Tenancy:
+  - Can only change the tenancy of an instance: dedicated <-> host
+  - Dedicated has higher priority against default (applies when there is dif between ASG launch config & VPC launch config)
 - Private IP: access the internet via NAT + internet gateway
 - Elastic IP:
   - IPv4